Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 The `subscription` field specifies a tag expression for which events should be queried.

-// TODO: just link to pond/guides/subscriptions?
+// TODO: Link to subscription docs.

 Not specifying the source of a stream does not make sense in this context since no events will be returned for sources without a defined upper bound.